rtfisher/self_heating_network/README.md

  and the Helmholtz equation of state for specific heat.
 A version of the Helmholtz equation of state which is called as a function of pressure and temperature as well as Abar and Zbar and returns density which is included is adapted from Frank Timmmes' Torch code.
+The Helmholtz calls are handled by a custom Fortran wrapper around Helmholtz; the stdout from this wrapper contains the key EOS outputs, which are parsed by the function call_helmholtz in the aux.py module, using subprocess.

  We furter compute the critical length for distributed nuclear burning using Poloudnenko, Gardiner, & Oran's 2011 PRL condition.
 The essential idea